hpe-dev-incubator/hpe-dev-portal/content/blog/getting-started-with-private-cloud-business-edition-apis.md

 The JSON data holds the access_token itself and also the expiration time, which is 2 hours (7200 seconds).

-> *Note*: For simplicity and demo reasons we store the client_id and client_secret in the code, obviously that should never be done in production!
+> Note: For simplicity and demo reasons we store the client_id and client_secret in the code, obviously that should never be done in production!
 How to implement a more secure method will be explained in the next episode of this series.

 ## Calling an API

 A list of available APIs for HPE GreenLake for Private Cloud Business Edition can be found at <https://developer.greenlake.hpe.com/docs/greenlake/services/private-cloud-business/public/> When publishing this blog post the APIs were still in beta, however the GA release is planned shortly after.

-In this example we will collect an overview of all System Software Catalogs.
+In this example you will collect an overview of all System Software Catalogs.

 ```python
 import json